 3. Not testing enough

 Testing is all about maximizing the conversion rate.
-You have to set up one main landing page (say, page A) and at least one variation page (say, page B).
+You have to set up one main lead capture page (say, page A) and at least one variation page (say, page B).

-To make it better, you duplicate the landing page and change a few elements which you think might convert better.
+To make it better, you duplicate the lead capture page and change a few elements which you think might convert better.

 For efficient testing, don’t keep that duration too short, or you may not get enough conclusive results.